AChiPPP Standards

 Child Psychologists in Private Practice will need to consider the following:

-However, we are a fledgling organisation and are dependent on our members offer suggestions about the information they need and want to be displayed on the website.
+As an organisation that has continued to grow since its inception, we are dependent on our members to offer suggestions about the information they need and want to be displayed on the website.
 We are keen for members to contribute and hope that we can be a supportive forum for new ideas and the exchange of varying views.

-In the meantime it is important to note that AChiPPP is not able to deal with queries and complaints against psychologists working in private practice.
-These should be directed to the BPS in the usual manner.
+It is important to note that AChiPPP is not able to deal with queries and complaints against psychologists working in private practice.
+These should be addressed to the HCPC (Health and Care Professional Council).

 Data Protection